Plan. Don’t Panic. 7 Tips for a Successful Data Migration.

 Now is not the time to cut corners.
 You want to minimize any amount of downtime and prevent any data loss from happening.
 You also want a tool that can help you improve your data quality, streamline functions, and reduce confusion.
 Use a team of experts that have an in-depth knowledge of nonprofit data and data structures.
 Don’t risk causing more chaos with your data.
 Your supporter data is what allows you to fulfill program goals and make the biggest impact possible!

 After you go through the process of cleaning your data, you should establish a long-term strategy that can be used to keep your data healthy and protected against duplicates.
 The last thing you want is a solution that cleans your data once.
 Your data needs routine cleaning.

 Omatic has become the go-to team for organizations that are consolidating databases, converting to a new system of record, or migrating a database to a new platform.
 Omatic’s deep knowledge of nonprofit data and data structures, and our focus on effective system design and required data mapping has set us apart as database migration leaders in the nonprofit industry.
 Omatic’s comprehensive methodology – that includes assessment, design, mapping, training, and testing – ensures effectively migrated data and clients who can use their ‘new-and-improved’ systems productively and efficiently.

 - Download The Ultimate Guide to Data Cleansing for Nonprofits

-- Save your seat for our Plan.
+- Watch the recording of Plan.
 Don’t Panic.
 The Path to Raiser’s Edget NXT Webinar